hatchet-dev/hatchet-v1-archived/README.md

 ## How does it work?

-Hatchet is a self-hosted solution for Terraform management that runs on your infrastructure.
-After installing Hatchet, you can deploy infrastructure through either [local deployments](https://docs.hatchet.run/getting-started/modules/local-deployment) or [Github-based deployments](https://docs.hatchet.run/getting-started/modules/github-deployment).
+Hatchet is self-hosted and runs entirely on your infrastructure.
 The Hatchet architecture can be grouped into three main components:

 - **Hatchet Control Plane**: This encompasses the Hatchet API server, background workers, database, and a few other services.
 Hatchet uses a custom build of [Temporal](https://temporal.io/) to manage the execution of Terraform runs.
 - **Hatchet Worker**: The worker that executes your Terraform runs.
 - **Hatchet Client**: The web interface for Hatchet.
 This is where you view the status of your runs and configure your pipelines.

-While there are a lot of moving pieces, the [getting started](https://docs.hatchet.run/getting-started) guides will make it simple to deploy these components.
+While there are a few moving pieces, the [getting started](https://docs.hatchet.run/getting-started/setup) guides will make it simple to deploy these components.
 After you've gotten a basic installation up and running, you can start to customize your instance by consulting the [config file references](https://docs.hatchet.run/managing-hatchet/config-file-reference).

+After installing Hatchet, you can deploy infrastructure through either [local deployments](https://docs.hatchet.run/getting-started/modules/local-deployment) or [Github-based deployments](https://docs.hatchet.run/getting-started/modules/github-deployment).

 ## How is this different from other tools?